Mateusz Szczurek: Political career

 On 27 November 2013, the President of Poland appointed Szczurek as Minister of Finance.

 During his time in office, Szczurek phased out Poland's flexible credit line (FCL) with the International Monetary Fund (IMF).

 In 2014, Szczurek called for the creation of a European Fund for Investments – a special-purpose vehicle under the umbrella of the European Investment Bank – that would be able to finance, through leveraging its own capital, 700 billion euros (US$906.4 billion) worth of investment, to revive the European economy.
 In 2015, he announced that Polish state development bank BGK and its investment vehicle PIR would invest up to 8 billion euros ($8.5 billion) in projects linked to the European Fund for Strategic Investments (EFSI).

 Also in 2015, Szczurek put aside funds the country’s budget for the repatriation – including housing, Polish language lessons and professional training – of tens of thousands of ethnic Poles living in Kazakhstan, Ukraine and other former Soviet republics.

 Life after politics

 Since leaving office, Szczurek has been teaching public finance and international economics at University of Warsaw.
 He also serves as Associate Director, Lead Regional Economist in the European Bank for Reconstruction and Development (EBRD), monitoring structural reforms and policy dialogue in Central Europe and the Baltics region.

 In October 2016, Szczurek was appointed to the five-member European Fiscal Board, an independent advisory board of the European Commission on fiscal matters.

+In 2026, he was named Director of the European Department at the International Monetary Fund.